Building Needs Assessments

 What barriers exist to student achievement?
 What does data tell you?

 District-wide focus on student literacy is needed.
+MSMS will put specific attention on vocabulary.
 MSMS students need intentional time during the school day, with minimal distractions, for teachers and students to create action plans in support of improving grades.

 Priorities

-Mav time will be structured to facilitate weekly teacher/student conferences regarding grades.
-Teachers will receive and review grades data weekly.
+Mav time will be structured to facilitate weekly teacher/student conferences regarding classroom academic performance and FASTBridge progress.
+Students will record weekly grade check sheets and update SMART goals.

 Presentation